 - Lower rehydration time

 Virtually any food item and ingredient can be freeze-dried.
 To do this however, specialized equipment is required, making it a costly option.
 Few backpackers freeze-dry their own food, but buy freeze-dried brands such as Mountain House.
-Items are placed inside, where the water is removed by bing “flash frozen” and then placed into a vacuum chamber.
-Cell structure, nutrients, shape, and color are all preserved because of this rapid change, allowing the food to keep a “fresh” look and nutrition.
-To see the entire process, click the image on the left.
+Items are placed inside, where the water is removed by being flash frozen and then placed into a vacuum chamber.
+Cell structure, nutrients, shape, and color are all preserved because of this rapid change, allowing the food to keep a like-fresh look and nutrition.

-All fresh foods contain water, which is its main source of weight (fruits are more than 80 to 90% water).
-However, during drying about 98% of the moisture in the food substance is removed, which reduces the weight by as much as 90%, making it lighter to carry backpacking.
-Aside from freeze-drying’s use in backpacking and camping, the military also freeze-dries foods to make it easier for one person to carry large amounts.
+All fresh foods contain water, which is their main source of weight (fruits are more than 80%-90% water).
+During drying, about 98% of the moisture in the food substance is removed, which reduces the weight by as much as 90%, making it lighter to bring backpacking.
+Aside from freeze-drying’s use in backpacking and camping, the military also freeze-dries foods to make it easier for one person to carry large amounts of food.

 When it is added to boiling water, freeze-dried food can reconstitute in only a few minutes.
-However, you may also rehydrate foods in cold water, but requires at least double the time to reach full hydration.
-Because of its fast rehydration time, freeze-dried foods are great and easy meal while backpacking.
+You may also rehydrate foods in cold water, but this requires at least double the time to reach full hydration.
+Because of its fast rehydration time, freeze-dried foods are quick and easy after a long day of backpacking.

-Unlike dehydrated food, many freeze-dried foods can be eaten dry as crispy chips.
+Unlike dehydrated foods, many freeze-dried foods can be eaten dry as crispy chips.
 These dry chips can be added to many different recipes to give meals a unique twist.

 Taste, texture, and smell are, for the most part, retained in the substance after it has been freeze-dried.
 This is because freeze-drying uses little heat, only removing the food’s moisture and holding in the nutrients.
 It is believed that the flavor that freeze-dried foods have better flavor and taste than dehydrated foods.